mbecker/sam-alexawebthings/README.md

 ## Current implementation

 The following section documents the current setup of the architecture, the status of the implementation and the working Iot Devices

+## Branches

+### authjwt

+Includes the external authorization server with the jwt and the claims webthingsURL and webthingsJWt to query the remote Moziall Webthings Gateway.

 ### IoT Devices